 Red Flags in the Smokestacks: Smokestack’s book-club

-To help fund this expansion, Smokestack is launching a Book Club for well-red poetry readers.
-You choose the books you want from the list below of Smokestack’s forthcoming publications and they will be sent to you post-free as soon as they are published.
+Members of Smokestack’s Book Club for well-red poetry readers enjoy big discounts on all Smokestack’s new titles.
+Just choose the books you want from this year’s catalogue and they will be sent to you post-free as soon as they are published.

 To join Smokestack's book-club contact: